KoslickiLab/prokrustean/README.md

-The Procrustean graph is a space-efficient substring index designed for rapid enumeration of k-mer contexts across varying k values, with a time complexity that remains constant regardless of the k range.
-The Procrustean graph is designed to effectively describe the structural transitions of k-mers with respect to k values.
-We utilize this capability to compute metrics relevant to k-mer-based applications in pangenomics and metagenomics.
+The Procrustean graph is a space-efficient substring index specifically designed to enable the rapid exploration of k-mer contexts across varying k values.
+The time complexity the exploration remains invariant with respect to the k range, making the computation of k-mer-related quantities across k-mer sizes extremely efficient.
+We provide algorithms for computing distinct k-mer counts, Bray-Curtis dissimilarities, maximal unitigs in De Bruijn graphs, and vertex degrees of overlap graphs for all k sizes.

-This repository covers (1) Prokrustean graph construction from an ebwt of a sequence set, and (2) applications using Prokrustean graphs.
-Please cite the paper below, when using our code for academic purposes:
+The Procrustean graph was motivated by the absence of a theoretical framework describing the transition of k-mer objects with respect to their order (k).
+Even though bioinformatics pipelines are mostly too complex to analyze the impact of k sizes from their outputs, there always exist mathematically well-defined k-mer-based objects that form the foundation of method formulation.
+How the "shape" of the objects change with k sizes is easily elucidated with the Prokrustean graph.
+Therefore, we expect the Procrustean graph to contribute to (1) designing and (2) computing metrics associated with k-mer-based objects that effectively reflect the influence of k-mers within pipelines.

+This repository provides:

+- Procrustean graph construction from the extended Burrows-Wheeler transform (eBWT).
+- Applications leveraging the Procrustean graph for computing k-mer-related quantities.

+For academic use, please cite the paper below when utilizing our code.
 > **Adam Park and David Koslicki.** "Prokrustean Graph: A substring index supporting rapid enumeration across a range of k-mer sizes." [![dx.doi.org/10.1101/2023.11.21.568151](https://img.shields.io/badge/doi-10.1101%2F2023.11.21.568151-blue.svg)](http://dx.doi.org/10.1101/2023.11.21.568151)

 # Quick start
 ### Install
 Prokrustean is a header-only stand-alone c++ project.
-The graph construction utilizes the wavelet tree of the input ebwt in [SDSL project](https://github.com/simongog/sdsl-lite), but we copied the relevant code from the project to avoid dependency issues.
+The graph construction utilizes the wavelet tree of the input ebwt in [SDSL project](https://github.com/simongog/sdsl-lite), but we copied the relevant code from the project to minimize dependency issues.
 ```
 git clone https://github.com/KoslickiLab/prokrustean.git
 cd prokrustean